!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 The working language of the Annual Conference is English.

-If you would like to participate in the EIPTN 13th Anniversary Conference 2021 by giving a short presentation on one of the above items, please send the title of your proposed presentation and a 500-word abstract to: info@eiptn.eu.
+If you would like to participate in the EIPTN 16th Anniversary Conference 2024 by giving a short presentation on one of the above items, please send the title of your proposed presentation and a 500-word abstract to info@eiptn.eu.

 Financial Support for presenters of Selected Abstracts